Mkps/HaySpider/README.md

-# ft_spider
+# Hay_Spider

-A performance aware crawler/image-extractor written in Golang.
+A performance aware crawler/spider written in Golang helping you find a specific string or pattern inside a given website.
 Learning project / Open to code reviews.

 ## Why Go?